-WCPL maintains a continuous on-site meteorological monitoring station (Section 6.2), the meteorological data is available daily to Dispatch (i.e. open cut control room) and reported to Environmental Department via email and SMS alerts.
-This data is reviewed daily (or as required) to examine current and recorded meteorological conditions such as wind speed and temperature lapse rate4 to determine if temperature inversions are applicable.
+WCPL maintains a continuous on-site meteorological monitoring station (Section 6.2), the meteorological data is available daily to Dispatch (i.e. open cut Dispatch Operator) and reported to Environmental Department via email and SMS alerts.
+This data is reviewed daily (or as required) to examine current and recorded meteorological conditions such as wind speed and temperature lapse rate to determine if temperature inversions are applicable.

-The Noise Criteria in Table 6 do not apply3 where a property is subject to acquisition upon request or if WCPL has a written agreement with the relevant landowner/s to generate higher noise levels, and
+The noise criteria in Table 4-1 do not apply where a property is subject to acquisition upon request (or WCPL have purchased the property) or if WCPL has a written agreement with the relevant landowner/s to generate higher noise levels, and WCPL has advised the DPHI in writing of the terms of this agreement or the land is purchased by WCPL (Section 4.1.1).